Spring Bayou Wildlife Management Area

 Erected by State of Louisiana and National Park Service.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Marksville Mounds (approx. 2.3 miles away); Alfred Greenhouse, Sr. Home (approx. 2.4 miles away); Holy Ghost Catholic Church (approx. 3 miles away); Holy Ghost Catholic School (approx. 3.1 miles away); Marksville Baptist Church (approx. 3.1 miles away); Dr. John Ware's Mule Tramway Site (approx. 3.1 miles away); Belle Oak (approx. 3.1 miles away); Marksville Methodist Church (approx. 3.2 miles away).
+Marksville Mounds (approx. 2.3 miles away); Alfred Greenhouse, Sr. Home (approx. 2.4 miles away); Marksville "Colored" School Site (approx. 3 miles away); Congregational First Baptist Church (approx. 3 miles away); Holy Ghost Catholic Church (approx. 3 miles away); Holy Ghost Catholic School (approx. 3.1 miles away); Marksville Baptist Church (approx. 3.1 miles away); Dr. John Ware's Mule Tramway Site (approx. 3.1 miles away).
 Touch for a list and map of all markers in Marksville.